 Ticket prices are around 45 LEV.
 We decided to go with Nisikli as you could book online.
-Old information online says the bus stops is 10 mins away from the station but this is no longer true.
+Old information online says the bus stop is 10 mins away from the station, but this is no longer true.

-All buses leave from this central terminal and Nisikli maintains an office here also.
-If you are coming in the same day you can read my guide from catching the bus from Nessebar to Burgas here but it’s also worth noting Nisikli route actually takes it directly through Sunny beach so you could catch directly from there and save yourself some hassle!
+All buses leave from this central terminal, and Nisikli maintains an office here also.
+If you are coming on the same day, you can read my guide from catching the bus from Nessebar to Burgas here.
+It’s also worth noting Nisikli route actually takes it directly through Sunny beach so you could catch directly from there and save yourself some hassle!

-Nisikli were unresponsive to emails and calls beforehand, and the listed number and phone on their website do not work.
-Neither does their online chat function and it looks like they have been building their website for many years now but you can book online … just be sure to save your ticket as weirdly they will not email to you.
+Nisikli was unresponsive to emails and calls beforehand, and the listed number and phone on their website do not work.
+Neither does their online chat function, and it looks like they have been building their website for many years now, but you can book online — just be sure to save your ticket as weirdly they will not email them to you.